 Understanding Atossa Therapeutics's Unusual Options Activity

-Shares of Atossa Therapeutics (NASDAQ:ATOS) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $4.58.
+Atossa Therapeutics (NASDAQ:ATOS) shares experienced unusual options activity on Monday.
+The stock price moved down to $3.97 following the option alert.

 - Sentiment: BEARISH